core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 {:removeinrfc}

 ## Version -13 to -14 ## {#sec-13-14}

+* Clarified expected roles in the OSCORE group for clients and server.

 * The HKDF Algorithm of Group OSCORE is specified as the corresponding HMAC Algorithm.